alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2018-12-01-configuration-management-with-troposphere-and-jerakia.md

 AWS Cloudformation has many benefits, including a declarative DSL that is easy to understand, change sets that bring visibility of changes prior to deployment, and Lambda-backed custom resources.
 Cloudformation groups AWS resources together so that they can be managed as units or "stacks".
 Recent feature additions like [drift detection](https://aws.amazon.com/about-aws/whats-new/2018/11/aws-cloudformation-now-supports-drift-detection/) have made it even more powerful.
 And more features are added all the time.

-The Cloudformation DSL, however, when viewed as a programming language is limited, lacking basic features like functions, variables, iteration, a standard library, etc, and its data handling is limited to a flat array of parameters.
+The Cloudformation DSL, however, when viewed as a programming language, is limited, lacking basic features like functions, variables, iteration, a standard library, etc, and its data handling is limited to a flat array of parameters.
 Similarly, there is no way to do unit testing.

-For these reasons, many have chosen to use tools like Terraform or the [Ansible Cloudformation module](https://docs.ansible.com/ansible/2.6/modules/cloudformation_module.html) as an alternative to Cloudformation.
+For these reasons, many have chosen to use tools like [Terraform](https://www.terraform.io/) or the [Ansible Cloudformation module](https://docs.ansible.com/ansible/2.6/modules/cloudformation_module.html) as an alternative to Cloudformation.
 But these solutions have problems too.
 The DSLs of both Terraform and Ansible are limited.
-Features like iteration and conditional logic are available, but their implementation is confusing and generally limited when compared to programming languages like Python or Ruby or the Puppet DSL.
-Ansible has the additional problem that code cannot be indented, and the Jinja2 template language is needed to interpolate in Cloudformation templates, which introduces other problems.
+Features like iteration and conditional logic are available, but their implementation is confusing and generally limited when compared to programming languages like Python or Ruby.
+And Ansible has the additional problem that the Jinja2 template language is needed to interpolate in Cloudformation templates, which introduces other problems.

 Terraform is admittedly popular at the moment, although I suspect that its popularity owes more to its superior user experience<sup>1</sup> and the solid Hashicorp brand than it does to the flexibility and usefulness of the DSL and its actual fit to the problems it tries to solve.
 Feature-wise, it is quite comparable to the Puppet 3 DSL and earlier, and it introduces a "state" problem, which is a Terraform-specific problem where infrastructure "state" is tracked that contains information from both the Terraform code you wrote as well as run-time information from the cloud provider.

-The Terraform limitations have already given rise to the [Terragrunt](https://github.com/gruntwork-io/terragrunt) project, which has, at the time of writing, nearly 2,000 stars on Github and 57 contributors, and is billed as "a thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations DRY, working with multiple Terraform modules, and managing remote state".
-But with Terragrunt and Terraform both in place, I feel there are too many layers of separation between the infrastructure-as-code and the infrastructure for my liking.
+Terraform's limitations have already given rise to the [Terragrunt](https://github.com/gruntwork-io/terragrunt) project, which has, at the time of writing, 1,879 stars on Github and 57 contributors, and is billed as "a thin wrapper for Terraform that provides extra tools for keeping your Terraform configurations DRY, working with multiple Terraform modules, and managing remote state".
+But with Terragrunt and Terraform both in place, there are too many layers of separation between the infrastructure-as-code and the infrastructure for my liking.

 The data handling of these solutions is not excellent either.
-Terraform's tfvars is limited compared to Puppet's Hiera and certainly compared to Jerakia.
+Terraform's tfvars is limited compared to Puppet's Hiera and Jerakia.
 The data store is tightly coupled to Terraform itself, and lacks features like merging of hashes and hierarchical lookups.
-The same can be said of Ansible.
+Ansible's data handling is also limited.

-And finally, none of these solutions make unit testing possible.
+And finally, neither Terraform nor Ansible has unit testing.
 As a result, automated testing is generally a slow process that can impact on the team's velocity in a negative way.

 ## High level design